 If you depend on packaged foods for your meals, remember to carefully read the date, ingredients and nutrition information on the package.

-This includes the “use by” or “sell by” dates which tell you when the food should be eaten for best quality.
+Usually they are indicated as “best before”, “use by” or “expiry” date, which tells you when the food should be consumed for the best quality.

-- Sugar can be listed in a variety of different ways such as sucrose, fructose, maple syrup and cane sugar.
+- Sugar: can be listed as sucrose, maltose, fructose, maple syrup, corn syrup, cane sugar etc.

-- Fat can be listed as shortening, milk solids, sour cream, hydrogenated fat, etc.
+- Fat: can be listed as milk solids, hydrogenated fat, shortening, cream etc.

 This informs you of the energy (calories), protein, total fat, saturated fat, carbohydrate, fibre and sodium.
 The amount of other nutrients like vitamins and minerals may be available, especially when specific nutrients are the subject of a nutrition claim.
 E.g. for a “high calcium” claim, the amount of calcium must be indicated to justify the claim.

 When reading the nutrition label, pay special attention to the energy (kcal) if you want to lose weight.
-Next, look at the fat content, and then the fibre, suggests Ms Ong.
+Next, look at the fat content, and then the fibre.